 5 Truly Good Eats in Nashville, Tennessee

-Nashville, Tennesse is a major player in the foodie world.
-Its culinary scene is featured in magazines, TV shows, and everywhere in between.
+Nashville, Tennessee is a significant player in the foodie world.
+Its culinary scene appears in magazines, TV shows, and everywhere in between.

 Southern food trends (like Nashville hot chicken) are contagious and you will see them on menus across the country.
 Of course, it is also some of the best-darned food you will ever eat.

 Check out these five truly good eats in Nashville that I think you are going to like.

 Since opening in 2015, the 12 South neighborhood’s bartaco restaurant is one of Nashville’s favorites.
 Buzzfeed claims they have one of the best tacos in America.
 Bartaco’s upscale street food menu and coastal vibe add to the ambiance of this hot spot.
 The salsa is incredibly flavorful and the chunky guacamole is lip-smacking good.
 Both of these come served with bartaco’s tortilla chips; big, fat, freshly fried ones that do not crumble when dipped into the guacamole.